-'''

-accept a rate increase of any kind in this --
+1 accept a rate increase of any kind in this

-1

-2

-proposed in this August 3rd memo under the
+2 proposed in this August 3rd memo under the

-3

-circumstances when I don't really feel that the
+3 circumstances when I don't really feel that the

-4

-Company has done -- has good business practices.
+4 Company has done has good business practices.

-5

-And we maintained reserves (inaudible).
+5 And we maintained reserves (inaudible).
 We have

-6

-insurance.
+6 insurance.
 And we can deal with this to the best

-7

-of our ability and I -- I -- my proposal is that
+7 of our ability and $I{,} I{,} my$ proposal is that

-8

-the rate increase is totally reduced, there is no
+8 the rate increase is totally reduced, there is no

-9

-rate increase as proposed in the August 3rd memo.
+9 rate increase as proposed in the August 3rd memo.

-10

-That's the primary point I have.
+10 That's the primary point I have.

-11

-COMMISSIONER BROWN-BLAND: All right.
+11 COMMISSIONER BROWN-BLAND: All right.
+Are

-12

-there questions for Ms. Stevenson?
+12 there questions for Ms. Stevenson?

-13

-MS. DOWNEY: No.
+13 MS. DOWNEY: No.

-14

-THE WITNESS: Thank you.
+14 THE WITNESS: Thank you.

-15

-COMMISSIONER BROWN-BLAND: Questions from
+15 - COMMISSIONER BROWN-BLAND: Questions from

-16

-the Company?
+16 the Company?
 Mr. Bennink, questions?

-17

-MR. BENNINK: No questions.
+17 MR. BENNINK: No questions.

-18

-COMMISSIONER BROWN-BLAND: Questions from
+18 COMMISSIONER BROWN-BLAND: Questions from

-19

-the Commissioners?
+19 the Commissioners?
 All right.
 Thank you, Mr.

-20

-Stevenson.
+20 Stevenson.

-21

-(The witness is excused)
+21 (The witness is excused)

-22

-MS. DOWNEY:

-Irving Joffee.
+22 MS. DOWNEY: Irving Joffee.

-23

-IRVING JOFFEE;
+23 IRVING JOFFEE;

-24

-having been duly sworn,
+24 having been duly sworn,

-'''

-testified as follows: 1 2 DIRECT EXAMINATION BY MS. DOWNEY: 3 Please state your name and spell your last name, 4 please.
-5 My name is Irving Joffee, J-O-F-F-E-E. 6 And your address, please?
-7 1014 -- my legal address is 1014 Pelican Drive, 8 New Bern, North Carolina 28562.
-And that's in Fairfield Harbour correct?
-9 10 Α Yes, it is.
-11 Please proceed with your statement.
-12 It's -- as I stated it as my legal address, 13 because I'm one of those people that still am not yet living back in my home, because I was flooded 14 15 out because of Florence.
-And I have a few 16 statements regarding that.
-I'd like the 17 Commission to address -- to -- to consider this 18 rate increase in terms of three things.
-One in 19 terms of the quality of the water that we receive 20 and the services received.
-A lot of it has been 21 impressed already.

-Also with regard to the way, the lack of regard in many ways, that CWS has for the community that it serves and I will address that point.
-And also with regard I'd like the

-Commission to look -- address the efficiency with which CWS uses its resources in terms of the request to continually raise the rates which they do.
+testified as follows: 1 DIRECT EXAMINATION BY MS. DOWNEY: 2 Please state your name and spell your last name, 3 4 please.
+My name is Irving Joffee, J-O-F-F-E-E. 5 6 And your address, please?
+1014 -- my legal address is 1014 Pelican Drive, Α New Bern, North Carolina 28562.
+8 And that's in Fairfield Harbour correct?
+9 10 Yes, it is.
+Please proceed with your statement.
+11 It's -- as I stated it as my legal address, 12 because I'm one of those people that still am not 13 yet living back in my home, because I was flooded 14 out because of Florence.
+And I have a few 15 16 statements regarding that.
+I'd like the Commission to address -- to -- to consider this 17 rate increase in terms of three things.
+18 19 terms of the quality of the water that we receive and the services received.
+A lot of it has been 20 21 impressed already.
+22 Also with regard to the way, the lack of regard in many ways, that CWS has for the 23 community that it serves and I will address that 24 point.
+And also with regard I'd like the Commission to look -- address the efficiency with which CWS uses its resources in terms of the request to continually raise the rates which they do.